-Follow DPH Surveillance Testing Guidance.
-In addition to the surveillance testing outlined above, the facility should immediately test any symptomatic resident or staff member.
-The facility may use the BinaxNOW test kits to perform such testing.
+□ Follow DPH Surveillance Testing Guidance. □ In addition to the surveillance testing outlined above, the facility should immediately test any symptomatic resident or staff member.
+The facility may use the BinaxNOW tests or other FDA EUA-approved rapid antigen tests to perform such testing.
 See DPH BinaxNow Guidance.